Q. Does the library charge fines?

 - We won’t fine you for overdue items if others are not waiting for them

-- We will still remind you to renew/return those items and your borrowing rights will be suspended if you keep an item long overdue
+- We will still remind you to return those items when needed and your borrowing rights will be suspended if you keep an item long overdue

-- You will be billed for the replacement cost of the items if you still do not return or renew them
+- You will be billed for the replacement cost of the items if you still do not return them

 - We will fine heavily on overdue items which are on hold